ZippyMagician/AsciiDots/README.md

 | & | Ends the program |
 | "" or '' | Marks a string that the value or print command can use |

-For more in-depth information and to see the full (not yet implemented) character set, please visit the Wiki page linked at the top of the README
+For more in-depth information and to see the full (not yet implemented) character set, please visit the Wiki page linked at the top of the __README__<br>
-NOTE: Currently the `\` character is broken and will not work in the interpreter.
+*NOTE*: Currently the `\` character is broken and will not work in the interpreter.
 If anyone has any solutions, please contact me on github!

 ## Installation
 Run